 Although the main physics goals of the proposed liquid-based detectors will be in the domain of astroparticle physics, it would be economical and also very interesting from the physics point of view, considering their possible use as "far" detectors for the future neutrino facilities planned or under discussion in Europe, also given the large financial investment represented by the detectors.
 In this Section we review the physics program of the proposed observatories when using different accelerator neutrino beams.
-The main goals will be pushing the search for a non-zero (although very small) $\theta{13}$ angle or its measurement in the case of a discovery previously made by one of the planned reactor or accelerator experiments (Double-CHOOZ or T2K); searching for possible leptonic CP violation ( $\delta{CP}$ ); determining the mass hierarchy (the sign of $\Delta m{31}^2$ ) and the $\theta{23}$ octant $(\theta{23} > 45^{\circ} \text{ or } \theta{23} < 45^{\circ})$ .
-For this purpose we consider here the potentiality of a liquid Argon detector in an upgraded version of the existing CERN to Gran Sasso (CNGS) neutrino beam, and of the MEMPHYS detector at the Fréjus using a possible new CERN proton driver (SPL) to upgrade to 4 MW the conventional neutrino beams (Super Beams).
-Another scheme contemplates a pure electron- (anti)neutrino production by radioactive ion decays (Beta Beam).
-Note that LENA is also a good candidate detector for the latter beam option.
-Finally, as an ultimate beam facility, one may think of producing very intense neutrino beams by means of muon decays (Neutrino Factory) that may well be detected with a liquid Argon detector such as GLACIER.
+The main goals will be pushing the search for a non-zero (although very small) θ{13} angle or its measurement in the case of a discovery previously made by one of the planned reactor or accelerator experiment (Double-CHOOZ or T2K); searching for possible leptonic CP violation (δ{CP}); determining the mass hierarchy (the sign of Δm{31}^2) and the θ{23} octant ($\theta{23} > 45^\circ$ or $\theta{23} < 45^{\circ}$).
+For this purpose we consider here the potentiality of a liquid Argon detector in an upgraded version of the existing CERN to Gran Sasso (CNGS) neutrino beam, and of the MEMPHYS detector at the

-FIG. 17 The accuracy of the determination of $\Delta m{21}^2$ and $\sin^2 \theta{12}$ , which can be obtained using one year of data from MEMPHYS-Gd as a function of the prompt energy threshold.
+FIG. 17 The accuracy of the determination of Δm{21}^2 and $\sin^2 \theta{12}$, which can be obtained using one year of data from MEMPHYS-Gd as a function of the prompt energy threshold.